 The DARAC is a Committee of the Board and usually meets a minimum of four times per year, with additional topic focused meetings held as necessary.
-Only three DARAC meetings were held during 2018-19, as the meeting scheduled for 19 December 2018 was cancelled due to extraordinary pressures relating to Departmental planning for EU Exit.
-Key business for this meeting was conducted via correspondence.

 DARAC comprises four members, each of whom is independent of Departmental management.
 In line with their terms of appointment, each IBM's function is to provide external advice and expertise.
 Other officials in attendance at DARAC meetings include the Departmental Accounting Officer, the Senior Finance Director, the Finance Director, the Head of Internal Audit (HIA) and officials from the NIAO.